Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

+\paragraph{Step 1:} Tokenize the sentences in the notes.
+Here, we define ``sentence'' in the traditional sense, ending with a period.
+Therefore, for the sentence tokenization, we use periods to indicate the end-of-sentence.

-\item Identify sentences that contain any of the IDU keywords from Table~\ref{tab:keywords} using regular expression string matching and discard the rest.
+\paragraph{Step 2:} Identify sentences that contain any of the IDU keywords from Table~\ref{tab:keywords} using regular expression string matching and discard the rest.

-\item At this point, the sentences containing the IDU keywords can be ideally considered the gold-standard answers (i.e., extracted information relevant to IDU).
-Nonetheless, our primary aim is to extract IDU-related information from the notes, but we also want the extracted information to be as precise as possible containing lesser nonessential information (i.e., noise).
-A full-sentence answer is most likely to include noise, which can be further reduced by using parsing rules.\footnote{Parsing rules refer to NLP techniques that can identify specific patterns of text within a string that represent the concepts of interest, while ignoring the remaining text.} An example of such noise reduction is transforming the sentence \textit{social history: pt lives with family in [location], quit smoking 10~y ago, occ etoh, denies ivdu} into the phrase \textit{denies ivdu}.
+\paragraph{Step 3:} At this point, the sentences containing the IDU keywords can be ideally considered the gold-standard answers (i.e., extracted information relevant to IDU).
+Nonetheless, our primary aim is to extract IDU-related information from the notes, but we also want the extracted information to be as precise as possible containing lesser nonessential information.
+A full-sentence answer is most likely to include nonessential information, which can be further reduced by using parsing rules.
+Parsing rules refer to NLP techniques that can identify specific patterns of text within a string that represent the concepts of interest, while ignoring the remaining text.
+An example of removing nonessential information from the answer can be transforming the sentence \textit{social history: pt lives with family in [location], quit smoking 10~y ago, occ etoh, .... hx methamphetamine use, has been using daily via injecting since relapse in December.} into the phrase \textit{hx methamphetamine use, has been using daily via injecting since relapse in December}.

 To create the parsing rules in this study, we randomly sample a set of sentences and focus on identifying specific phrases that occur together before or after the IDU keywords and modify or provide information that is crucial to the IDU-related history of the patient (refer to Table~\ref{tab:question}).
 These phrases can be adjacent to or distant from the keywords.
 For example, \textit{pt. lives with family, \underline{denies ivdu}.} vs \textit{pt lives with family, \underline{denies any tobacco, etoh or ivdu}.} In this example, the phrase ``denies'' provides crucial information on the IDU behavior of the patient.